wiecosystem/Bluetooth/doc/auth_protocol.md

 ## Register protocol

+* Note: the mac address is reversed for the mix\* functions!
 * Enable notifications for the token characteristic && check reponse
 * Send `session_start` ('\x90\xca\x85\xde') to the event characteristic
 * Create a `token` (see "Generate token" below)